anyatibrian/andela-sendIT-challenge-2/README.md

 - `Get all parcel delivery order` Enables user to view all parcel delivery orders made
 - `Get single parcel order` Enables user  to get specific parcel delivery order
 - `update parcel order status` Enables  user to update her parcel delivery order status
+- `create new user` Enables  users to create their own accounts
+- `login user` Enables  users having accounts to login
+- `get all parcel orders according to the user id`Enables users to get all her specific parcel orders

 ## To view the API on Heroku
 Copy this url paste it in a new tab
 ```